-The campus Conflicts Committee evaluates and reviews disclosure for FCOIs.
-When a FCOI needs to be managed, the campus Conflicts Committee provides recommendations to the UMass system Conflicts Committee.
-The UMass Conflicts Committee provides final guidance as necessary to the employee, typically as a conflict management plan.
+The UMass Lowell Campus Conflicts of Interest Committee meets monthly and is responsible for the initial review of potential conflicts of interest.
+The UMass System Conflicts Committee then reviews the conflict and provides final guidance as necessary to the employee, typically as a conflict management plan.
 UMass Lowell has two representatives on the UMass system Conflicts Committee - a faculty representative and the Vice Chancellor for Research and Innovation (or designee).